Monday and Wednesday 12:30-5:00

 - a range of health and educational professionals, including: GPs, paediatricians, nurses, psychologists, occupational therapists, physiotherapists, speech pathologists, teachers, and guidance officers.

 Download the PDF form, complete electronically and save ready to print or email, or print and complete by pen.
 Forms can be submitted to JCUHealth reception by hand, mail, or email to email@example.com.
 Please provide sufficient information to help us select the most appropriate approaches for your first visit.
-The cost of our service is $35 for an initial assessment and $20 subsequent appointments (fees subject to change).
+The cost of our service is $50 for an initial assessment and $30 subsequent appointments.

 Speech Pathology Clinic Staff